Konstantin8105/tat/README.md

 // Not exported.
 var ut = []type{uint, uint8, uint16, uint32, uint64}

-// num is slice of types from external package `types` var num = types.Numbers
+// num is slice of types from some external package `types` var num = types.Numbers
 ```